RedDirtBits/picopi/wireless/README.md

 **example_001**:

 Certainly not as basic as you get when it comes to setting up a wireless connection, but not terribly far off and could certainly be done in far fewer lines of code.
 This example shows how to connect to WiFi with the Pico W but adds in a few other bits of information along with using the onboard LED for an external visual indicator of connection status.
-The LED will flast at one second intervals three times on a failed connection and will flash quickly 10 times at 150 millisecond intervals upon a successful wireless connection.
+The LED will flash at one second intervals three times on a failed connection and will flash quickly 10 times at 150 millisecond intervals upon a successful wireless connection.